nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 As part of the initial data production phase, the practice should be given access to the new system.
 The Target Supplier will setup admin users (usually up to three).

-The Target Supplier or Delivery Partner (such as a Commissioning Support Unit) should provide basic training on the new system including how to login, change passwords and how to change the access rights for users.
+The Target Supplier or GP IT delivery partner (such as a Commissioning Support Unit) should provide basic training on the new system including how to login, change passwords and how to change the access rights for users.

 {%- capture lesson_learnt_1 -%}
 __Lesson learnt__ - try to make sure that more than one member of staff attend the basic training and are set up with access as the practice may be called upon by the Target Supplier to log into the new system and perform basic checks at later phases or reset passwords.
 Failing to do this has been known to cause delays to migration timelines.